Brettillian123/email-scraper-verifier/docs/r22-lead-search-api.md

 page1 and page2 IDs will not overlap.

+By design, facets are typically computed only on the first page; subsequent pages may omit facets or return {}.

 When next_cursor becomes null, there are no further pages.

 8. O15: Query/cache layer behavior (summary)